 Can EPS Cause Health Symptoms?

-Is Polystyrene Carcinogenic in the Long Term?
+Is Polystyrene Toxic in the Long Term?

 Environmental and Health Impact